lsharir/resume/README.md

 ## Build tools
 For the AngularJS application I configured a webpack build.

-For the Angular2, I tried using angular-cli (due to the simplistic nature of this app).
+For the Angular2, I initialized the application using angular-cli.
+But reconfigured the project with webpack later due to angular-cli current limitations.
-But think I prefer configuring a webpack build in the future.

 [ng2]: http://angular.io